 The initiative provided a platform for Indigenous, CALD ( Culturally and linguistically diverse) and refugee designers and trendsetters from across the globe to collaborate.
 Additionally, FOMA fostered deeper cultural understanding within communities and promote cross-cultural artistry.

-The FOMA International Designer of the Year award went to Abdullah Oztoprak for introducing fashion as a form of art, thank you to the Embassy of Republic of Turkey in Australia and Consulate for facilitating this participation
+The FOMA International Designer of the Year award went to Abdullah Oztoprak for introducing fashion as a form of art, thank you to the Embassy of Republic of Turkey in Australia and the Consulate for facilitating this participation.

 First Peoples of Aboriginal Australia

 In 2004, Laura Fontan and Diego Cortizas arrived in Hanoi Vietnam.
-Chula is pleased be launching their brand in Australia through the FOMA platform.
+Chula is pleased to be launching its brand in Australia through the FOMA platform.
 They were inspired by “the people, and the colors” and most of all, they were inspired by “all the amazing fabrics and crafts” that surrounded them in their new lives.
-It was then that they decided to start Chula, a company which has now grown to have a very unique and recognizable image all over Vietnam.
-The combination of simplicity in shape with their fresh and radical designs served as a starting point and Chula is now a thriving creative company which hopes to continue expanding in the future.
+It was then that they decided to start Chula, a company that has now grown to have a very unique and recognizable image all over Vietnam.
+The combination of simplicity in shape with their fresh and radical designs served as a starting point and Chula is now a thriving creative company that hopes to continue expanding in the future